tsuru/tsuru/docs/advanced_topics/metrics.rst

 Metrics graph on tsuru-dashboard
 --------------------------------

-**tsuru-dashboard** display a graphic for each metric.
+**tsuru-dashboard** displays a graphic for each metric.
 To know where to get the metric data, the dashboards get the `GRAPHITE_HOST` environment variable from the application.

 Kind of metrics
 ---------------

-* net.connections - the number of connection established
+* net.connections - the number of connections established
 * cpu_max - cpu utilization
 * mem_max - memory utilization